tamc/excel_to_code/doc/Which_functions_are_implemented.md

 * LOOKUP -- Looks up values in a vector or array
 * MATCH -- Looks up values in a reference or array -- _R_ _C_
 * OFFSET -- Returns a reference offset from a given reference
-* ROW -- Returns the row number of a reference
+* ROW -- Returns the row number of a reference -- _Only if the answer can be calculated at compile time_
 * ROWS -- Returns the number of rows in a reference
 * RTD -- Retrieves real-time data from a program that supports COM automation
 * TRANSPOSE -- Returns the transpose of an array